A Call to Heal. A Call to Hope. A Call to LIVE.

 Libra is a passionate leader and dynamic communicator who empowers others through words and action.
 Known for her calm presence and energizing spirit, she brings systems thinking and inspiration into every room she enters—encouraging others to grow, lead, and dream boldly.

-Led by community advocate Lisa Saunders, FaithBridge Portland believes in a future where healing is collective, care is culturally grounded, and no voice is left behind.
+FaithBridge Portland, led by pastor and community advocate Lisa Saunders, is committed to building a future where healing is shared, care is culturally grounded, and every voice is valued.

 Register now.
-Bring your story.
+Bring your heart.
 Leave with hope.
-Turn this moment into a movement.

 Follow the journey at #BlackGirlLIVE and #CommunityHealsUs